george-shammar/Legend_of_the_Seeker/README.md

 - Postman.
 - Opengamearts.

+## Live Game

+Visit the link above to play the game online or see the "Getting Started" section below to get a copy on your local computer.

 ## Getting Started

-To play the game locally on your computer, please follow these instructions.
+To play the game on your computer, please follow these instructions.

 - Go to the "Code" section of this repository and press the green button that says "Code".
 Copy the URL or the SSH key.
 - Go to your terminal and enter: